jortel/gofer/README.md

 Fedora
 ------

-The Gofer project started in [Fedora Hosted](https://fedorahosted.org/gofer/) and is available in [Fedora](http://fedoraproject.org/) and [EPEL](http://fedoraproject.org/wiki/EPEL) distributions.
+The Gofer project originally started in [Fedora Hosted](https://fedorahosted.org/gofer/) and is available in [Fedora](http://fedoraproject.org/) and [EPEL](http://fedoraproject.org/wiki/EPEL) distributions.
+Gofer can also be installed from [Copr](https://copr.fedorainfracloud.org/coprs/jortel/gofer/) repositories.